We have listed out some of the most frequently asked questions regarding our exciting new products.

 Will my council or collector accept OneBin and Compost-a-box?

 We have informed all County and Metropolitan Councils in the UK that OneBin and Compost-a-box will be offered for sale in their areas.
-There should be no reason for your OneBin not to be collected.
+There should be no reason for your OneBin not to be collected as it complies with the EPA 1990 S46.7.b which governs waste collection and containerisation in the UK.
 If you intend to replace a food waste disposal system stipulated by your council or carrier, you should check whether Compost-a-box will be accepted.

 Where are our products made?